About the Order of Ontario

 • The testimonial writers’ first name, last name, email address and phone number.

-You may include additional materials if they give more insight into your nominee’s accomplishments, such as:
+You may include additional materials to give more insight into your nominee’s accomplishments, such as:

 • supplementary testimonials